 Air Supply Regulator: The opening on a pneumatic load cell that regulates the supply of air into the confined space of the load cell’s cylinder.
 It is located close to the bottom of the load cell, below the diaphragm and controlled by a valve.

-Alloys: An alloy is a metal made from the combination of two or more metals to give better or the desired properties.
+Alloys: A metal made from the combination of two or more metals to give better or the desired properties.
 Such properties might include greater strength, greater resistance to corrosion, thermoelectric properties etc. They form a majority of the raw materials from which force measurement instruments are made.
 They include Nickel alloys, aluminum alloys, zinc-based alloys, copper alloys etc.

-Ambient Conditions: These are the weather or atmospheric conditions of the environment in which measurements are performed.
-They include temperature, humidity, and air pressure
+Ambient Conditions: The weather or atmospheric conditions of the environment in which measurements are performed.
+They include temperature, humidity, and air pressure.

 Amplifier: The electronic device that amplifies the magnitude of the electrical output of a transducer.
 Most transducers produce output electrical signals that are very small in magnitude usually in the order of millivolts.
 This small signal cannot be used directly for processes such as system control or even display, hence an amplifier is used to boost the signal.
 The most commonly used and efficient amplifier for force measurement is the Instrumentation Amplifier.